 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other makes me long for a 'Shut up' button — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people retweeting the decades old picture of that cat with the lime on its head using bit.ly links isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I'm too good to be tweeting.
+Yay, I've joined the SpaceFace / MyBook revolution.

 Oi, Apple!
 When I set some user preferences, have the decency to honour them because it’s my choice, not yours.

 - · 827 words (vacuums up about 4 mins)

 Unlocking your phone with a passphrase, password or pattern takes time.
 Using your thumbprint is virtually instantaneous, and it’s guaranteed to belong to you, right?
 Wrong.

 - · 712 words (wastes about 4 mins)